mitrananas/rockerform/README.md

-# Rockerform
+# RockerForm

+RockerForm is using expo (https://docs.expo.io/)

-To run project: `expo start` then choose 'Run in web browser'
+To run project: Install expo, then run  `expo start` in terminal.
+It will open up your browser and there choose `Run in web browser` and switch to mobile view when it's done.
+Also compatible with iOS phones and simulator.